wennan-er/CS-notes/Operating System/Thread.md

 ```c
 int pthread_create(pthread_t *thread, const pthread_attr_t *attr,void *(*start_routine) (void *), void *arg);
 ```
+* Goal: Create a new thread to run func(args).
-* The first is a pointer to a variable that will hold the id of the newly created thread.
+  * First - pointer to a variable hold the id of the newly created thread.
-* The second is a pointer to attributes that we can use to tweak and tune some of the advanced features of pthreads.
+  * Second - pointer to attributes some of the advanced features of pthreads.
-* The third is a pointer to a function that we want to run.
+  * Third - pointer to a function we want to run.
-* Fourth is a pointer that will be given to our function.
+  * Fourth - pointer given to our function.

 ```c
 int pthread_join(pthread_t thread, void **retval);
 ```
-* The pthread_join() function waits for the thread to finish, clean up thread resources.
+* Goal: Parent waits for the child thread to finish, clean up thread resources.
-* On success, pthread_join() returns 0.
-On error, it returns an error number.
-* If retval is not NULL, then the exit status of the target thread is placed in the location pointed to by retval.
+  * Retval store exit status thread.

 ```c
 void pthread_exit(void *retval);
 ```
-* Stops the calling thread so the thread never returns after calling pthread_exit.
+* Goal: Quit thread and clean up, wake up joiner if any.
+  * Always success.